 - Archive current operating files.
 Operating and administrative files can grow bloated and create a mess in your filing cabinet.
 Close out current year files and start fresh ones for next year.
 Put this year’s files in your archives.

-Just before the year closes is a great time to take stock of where you stand with Uncle Sam.
+Just before the year closes is also an excellent time to take stock of where you stand with Uncle Sam.
 If you are a solo or small firm, check on whether you have gotten your quarterly payments in, and if not, rectify it.
 There is no point in getting hit with an underpayment penalty.

 Get Your Credit Reports